hnn-dnl/HAR-accelerometer/README.md

-# GitHub Repository Description (one-liner)
-> Smartphone accelerometer activity classifier (standing, walking, stairs) using rolling time-series features and GridSearchCV-tuned ML models — best accuracy 74.38% with Random Forest.

----

-# README.md

-# Activity Recognition from Accelerometer Data
+# Human Activity Recognition from Raw Accelerometer Data

-Classifies physical activities (standing, walking, stairs down, stairs up) from tri-axial smartphone accelerometer data using machine learning.
+Predicting human physical activity states (standing, walking, stairs up, stairs down) from tri-axial smartphone accelerometer time-series data using engineered data features, and supervised machine learning models.

-## Problem
-Given raw x, y, z accelerometer readings from a smartphone, predict which of 4 activities the user is performing at each timestep.

-## Approach
+## Overview

+Raw accelerometer signals (x, y, z) capture body motion over time but are noisy and not directly usable for classification.
+To make them useful, the signal is broken into small overlapping windows, and derived features are extracted from each window.
+These features are based on a short recent segment of data rather than a single timestamp, so the model can capture patterns like repeated movement during walking or low variation during standing.

+hese features are fed into classification models (Logistic Regression, Decision Tree, Random Forest, XGBoost) where each model uses GridSearchCV to find the rolling window size and hyperparameters that result in the highest accuracy.

+**Key steps:**
-- Labels are provided every 10th observation and forward-filled across the full time series
+- Labels from `train_labels.csv` are merged into `train_time_series.csv` and forward-filled to expand label coverage across all timesteps
-- Train/test split uses `shuffle=False` to preserve temporal order, with `test_size=0.3`
+- Train/test split uses `shuffle=False` to preserve time order
-- Rolling statistical and frequency domain features are computed **after** the split to prevent data leakage
+- Rolling statistical and frequency domain features are computed after the split to prevent data leakage
+- Four models compared: Logistic Regression, Decision Tree, Random Forest, XGBoost
 - `GridSearchCV` with `StratifiedKFold(n_splits=3)` is used for hyperparameter tuning on each model

-## Features
-Rolling window features computed per axis (x, y, z):
-- Statistical: mean, std, var, min, max, median, range, IQR
-- Motion: jerk (rate of change), jerk std, signal magnitude area (SMA)
-- Cross-axis: xy, xz, yz correlations
-- Frequency domain (FFT): dominant frequency, FFT energy, FFT mean
-- Magnitude: resultant vector mean and std

-## Models & Results
+## Output

 | Model | Best Accuracy | Best rolv | Best Params |
 |---|---|---|---|